serverfarmer/sm-farm-provisioning/README.md

-sf-farm-provisioning extension provides tools for quick and easy Server Farmer provisioning in the cloud.
+sf-farm-provisioning extension provides tools for quick and easy Server Farmer provisioning in the cloud, or on dedicated servers.

 Supported providers: